 In July 1967, I passed the General class test and received WA3GYT.
 Unfortunately, the equipment didn't change until the following year, when I saved up some shekels and bought a Knight R-100 receiver and a Globe Scout 65B transmitter.
 Later, the R-100 was replaced by a Hammarlund HQ-150, which was Hammarlund's top-of-the-line receiver in 1956!
 In August 1969, I passed the Extra class test.
 Around October of that year, I borrowed a Hallicrafters SR-400 transceiver and was actually able to start working DX!

 In 1977, I took a job with Bell Laboratories in Holmdel, New Jersey.
 In those days, when you moved out of a call area, you had to change callsigns.
 Since I had to change callsigns anyway, I went for a 1x2 call, obtaining K2PH.
 I obtained K3PH when I moved back to Pennsylvania.
-Apparently, nobody else wanted that call.
+Apparently, nobody else wanted it.

 I am a life member of the American Radio Relay League (ARRL), a member of the DX Century Club (DXCC) Honor Roll, and a member of the Frankford Radio Club.
-I am also an active QRPer (operating at 5 watts output or less).